replicate/keepsake/python/README.md

     - `cli/raw-assets/Dockerfile`
     - `cli/pkg/build/build_test.go`

+2. Build the assets:

+        $ make assets

-2. Commit this change ("Release Python x.y.z")
+3. Commit this change ("Release Python x.y.z")
-3. Run this, which will build a tarball of the current version push it to `gs://replicate-python-dev/`:
+4. Run this, which will build a tarball of the current version push it to `gs://replicate-python-dev/`:

         $ make release